ScratchAddons/website-v2/content/docs/getting-started/installing.md

 #### Inspecting

-Desktop Firefox can inspect extensions and active tabs running in the Firefox app over USB.
+Desktop Firefox can inspect extensions and active tabs running in the Firefox app over USB:

 1. On desktop Firefox type `about:debugging` into the address bar.
 1. Click "Enable USB Devices".